oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

 We need to tell git where the OCI Code repo is in your project.
 For this to work you **must** have setup ssh keys in your account and updated the .ssh/config file as described in the ssh setup step.

-switch to the right branch (ONLY NEEDED RIGHT NOW, in the finished lab I'll have committed initial-code-added into the main branch) git checkout initial-code-added

   1. In the OCI Code Repository page for your newly created repo  page click the **Clone** button to open the clone popup

   ![](images/code-repo-project-clone-button.png)